ferrocene/ferrocene/ferrocene/doc/user-manual/src/targets/x86_64-unknown-linux-gnu.rst

 -------------

 This target uses the LLVM ``ld.lld`` linker.
-In order to locate the system C libraries required to link a functional Linux binary, this target drives the ``ld.lld`` linker using your system's C compiler as a linker driver.
+In order to locate the system C libraries required to create a functional Linux binary, this target drives the ``ld.lld`` linker using your system's C compiler as a linker driver.

 You must have a C compiler which: